How Long Does Super Glue Take to Dry? Cure Time Guide by Surface

 - Fixture Time: Within a few minutes (typically 30 seconds to 2 minutes), the glue will have hardened enough that the bond can withstand light handling.
 You can often move the object carefully, but it’s still not at full strength.

 - Full Cure Time: This is when the chemical reaction is complete and the bond has reached its maximum strength.
-This is the most important stage for durability.
-Full cure times can vary significantly, but typically range from 24 to 72 hours.
-After 24 hours, most super glues will have achieved about 80-90% of their ultimate strength.
+Full cure times typically range from 24 to 72 hours.
+After 24 hours, most super glues will have achieved about 80–90% of their ultimate strength.

 Factors Affecting Super Glue Cure Time